FAU Family Resources

 ROOM CONDITION REPORT

-After students move-in, is it recommended that students fill out a room condition report that is available in the Housing Portal.
-In this report students can make a note of any wear and tear that may be in the room prior to them moving in.
+During move-in, students fill out a room condition report, this report is where students can make a note of any wear and tear that may be in the room prior to them moving in.
 This report will be reviewed during move-out with a resident assistant.
 If any damages are in the room that were not listed in the room condition report, the student is then responsible for the damage charges they may occur.

 ROOMMATE AGREEMENT